sanlike0911/node-red-contrib-tplink-tapo-connect-api/README.md

   │
   ├─data -> `Node-Red work files`
   │  │
-  │  ├─my-node -> `ui_timelines_chart files` The resource files and built files should be placed here.
+  │  ├─my-node -> `project files` The resource files and built files should be placed here.
   │  │  │  package.json
   │  │  │
   │  │  └─nodes -> The resource files and built files should be placed here.